Best Glocks: Rated and Ranked for 2023

 The clunky front and rear iron sights still held it back a bit, but I had no problem punching out the hole of every target we put the G47 in front of stretching back to 25 yards.

-Glock has kind of painted themselves into a corner with their 5th Generation guns as the over 20 design modifications from their Gen 4 predecessors ended a lot of backward compatibilities.
+With their 5th Generation guns, Glock has somewhat painted themselves into a corner.
+The over 20 design modifications from their Gen 4 predecessors have ended many backward compatibilities.

 However, there is no shortage of aftermarket parts including triggers, sights, and mags for the G47 and its Gen 5 brethren.